bash-bastion/bash-args/README.md

 ### Argument Specification

-The following are valid lines and their explanations to pass as stdin to `args.parse`
+The following are valid lines and their explanations to pass as stdin to `bash-args`

 #### `@flag [verbose] - Enable verbose logging`